saegl5/jiayou_add_events/README.md

 2. Choose which JIAYOU days the event occurs
 3. Add a title and the optional event info if necessary
 4. Add start and end date.
 This will add the event to the checked JIAYOU days (from step 2) in between these two dates.
-   - If left blank, it will add the event to ALL checked JIAYOU dates, all the way from the beginning to the end of the calendar.
+   - If left blank, it will add the event to ALL checked JIAYOU dates, starting from today to 1 year from now
    - Type them out as MM/DD/YYYY (e.g. 12/31/2024).
 There are 2 other formats as stated in the form below the text fields if you prefer those instead.
 5. Set start and end time.
    - If left blank, the event will be added as an All-day event.